Krish9Patel/Project133/README.md

 # Mindful Journey
-This project contains both a Next.js frontend and a Django backend for the Mindful Journey application.
+Mindful Journey is a web application intended to help improve mental health for users.
+It includes features such as a meditation timer, journaling, AI analytics, mood tracking, and more.
+This project contains both a Next.js frontend and a Django backend.

 ## Frontend (Next.js - `src` directory)

-This is a NextJS starter in Firebase Studio.

 To get started with the frontend: